Constituencies of Denmark: List of constituencies (2007 onwards)

 The Faroe Islands has been one single constituency since 1850.
 Since 1947 it has elected two members using proportional representation.
 Greenland has been represented by two members since 1953.
 Prior to 1975, it was divided into two single-member constituencies.

-Prior to the reforms creating the current regions of Denmark in 2007, the constituencies were largely based on the counties, with the exception of Copenhagen, which was divided into 3 separate constituencies.
+From the April 1920 Danish Folketing election until the reforms creating the current regions of Denmark in 2007, the constituencies were largely based on the counties.
+Each of the counties formed county constituencies (Danish: amtskredse).
+Bornholm remained a county constituency after it became a municipality with county functions in 2003.
+The exception was Copenhagen (Copenhagen and Frederiksberg Municipalities), which was divided into 3 regional constituencies (Danish: storkredse), the term used for constituencies throughout the country from 2007 onwards.